The Headline Number: A 10%–15% Service Fee

 You didn't just "keep less"—you lost money.
 That's the part of the fee structure almost nobody talks about in promo content.

-Key insight: A recurring seller subscription silently turns your FeetFinder account into a small monthly bill.
+Key insight: A recurring seller platform fee silently turns your FeetFinder account into a small monthly bill.
 If your sales are inconsistent or you're just starting, that bill can eat the majority of your profit—or all of it.

-Why a Tiered, Lower-Commission Model Is Friendlier for Creators
+Why a Tiered, Lower-Fee Model Is Friendlier for Creators

 That's the approach Footly takes: a tiered creator plan with platform fees as low as 5% (Icon tier, $9.99/mo).
 Lower-volume creators can start on Rising ($3.99/mo, 15%) or Spotlight ($6.99/mo, 10%).